-git log --minimal --patch 'git describe --tags --always --abbrev=0'..HEAD
+git log --minimal --patch 'git describe --tags --always --abbrev=0'..HEAD and then tag the release candidate with the new version number prefixed by the letter 'v':

 - 4. Review the issue list for any new bugs that will not be fixed in this release.
 Add them to doc/known-issues.txt - 5.
-Verify that the build is clean: http://ci.ged.msu.edu/job/khmer-multi/ - 6.
-Tag the branch with the release candidate version number prefixed by the letter 'v':
+Verify that the build is clean: http://ci.ged.msu.edu/job/khmer-master/ - 6.
+Set your new version number and release candidate: